hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

     A large semantic distance exists regarding the differentiation between starting an application in "Run"- or "Debug"-mode.
 Only in "Debug"-mode the programmer can debug an application and make use of the liveness features.
 If a programmer is not used to always start an application in "Debug"-mode, a restart is needed to enable debugging features when needed.

-*D. Ungar and H. Lieberman & C. Fry Debugging and the Experience of Immediacy Communications of the ACM, ACM, 1997, 40, 38-43*

 ---

 ## Implementing Liveness

 ### Extend of liveness in technical artifacts
->What parts of the system implements the liveness?
-(Execution environment, library, tool...)

 The liveness of the Eclipse Debugger is implemented in different layers.
 At the lowest level, the JVM defines a Java Platform Debugger Architecture (JPDA) for debuggers in development environments @RefKey[JPDA].
 The Eclipse Platform Debugger builds upon these interfaces to provide language independent facilities for launching programs, source code lookup, breakpoints and debugging UI @RefKey[EclipseDebug].
 At the highest level, the Eclipse Java Debugger implements the language specific part.

 ### Implementations of single activities
->Description of the implementation of live activities.
-Each implementation pattern should be described through its concrete incarnation in the system (including detailed and specific code or code references) and as an abstract concept.

 The sample code snippets shown in the following belong to the Eclipse git repository `git://git.eclipse.org/gitroot/platform/eclipse.platform.releng.aggregator.git` and its submodules with revision tag `Y20170105-1040`.
 We simplified the code snippets to highlight the most important parts by leaving out unimportant lines (indicated by '...').
 These snippets are only a glimpse into the complex implementation of the Eclipse Debugger and we do not claim it to be complete.